Error Handling

 Errors can be handled at three levels:

-- Task Level - Individual task error handling
+- Action Level - Individual action (task) error handling

 - Engine Level - Processing errors